Gyvichi/Gyvichi.github.io/_posts/2025-03-01-Linear-Attention-Research-Trend.md

 ## 2.2.
 Training Mode Left & Materialization of each time step's matrix-valued hidden states is  expensive

-One of the solution is **Chunkwise parallel form** (Hua et al, '22, Sun et al, '23) which makes a *chunk*- splits a sequence length $L$ into $L/C$ chunks of size $C$. if $C=1$ reduces to recurrent, if $C=L$ reduces to the parallel form.
+One of the solution is **chunkwise parallel form** (Hua et al, '22, Sun et al, '23) which makes a *chunk*- splits a sequence length $L$ into $L/C$ chunks of size $C$. if $C=1$ reduces to recurrent, if $C=L$ reduces to the parallel form.
 We can say its an interpolation between recurrent and parallel one, and it is NOT AN APPROXIMATION.
 You get this satisfactory complexity eventually :

 ![](https://i.imgur.com/5emX7JI.png)